Stråholmen: History and settlement

 At the center of the island lies a small settlement which today consists of cottages a vacation homes, populated mainly through the summer.
-The settlement on Stråholmen was originally created by the sailing ship piloting industry of the southern Telemark area, as the location is great for spotting ships arriving from the sea.
-By the late 1900s, the settlement has lost its economic function except for some sparse agricultural activity.
-The remainders of the settlement is considered an important part of the cultural inheritance of the shipping industry era of the southern Telemark district.
+The settlement on Stråholmen was originally established by the sailing ship piloting industry of southern Telemark, as the location is ideal for spotting ships arriving from the sea.
+By the late 1900s, the settlement had lost its economic function, except for some limited agricultural activity.
+The remnants of the settlement are considered an important part of the cultural heritage from the shipping industry era of the southern Telemark district.

 Facilities and nature

 On the north side lies a sheltered dock and beach, frequently utilized as a recreation area for the local population and tourists.
-The dock is accessible by water taxi from nearby Kragerø, Valle (in Bamble) or Langesund, or by private vessel.
+The dock is accessible by water taxi from nearby Kragerø, Valle (in Bamble Municipality), or Langesund (also in Bamble Municipality), or by private vessel.
 The central settlement is reachable from the dock by a dirt path.

 Stråholmen features several plants and tree types which are quite uncommon in the nearby islands and mainland.
 These plants and trees were probably imported through seeds in ballast dirt during the shipping era.
 The island is great for hiking and the surrounding shores are considered good for sports fishing.

 The bird life is rich, especially during the migration seasons.
 Ducks, geese, and wading birds are especially abundant.
 Part of the island and the surrounding seas are part of Jomfruland National Park.